-As desserts go, fruit pizza is one that people generally don't feel too guilty about eating.
-After all, "fruit" is right there in the name of the dessert and nobody can deny that fruit is healthy.
-Well, eating fruit pizza is kind of like eating apple pie - there may be healthier ways to get a serving of fruit but with a sugar cookie crust, cream cheese filling and, of course, luscious fruit to top it off, there isn't a tastier way!
-Don't be afraid to try fruits other than what is listed in the recipe.
-When in season, I would include blueberries and raspberries.
-Be creative and have fun!
+Well, eating fruit pizza is kind of like eating apple pie – there may be healthier ways to get a serving of fruit but it sure does taste good!
+With a sugar cookie crust, cream cheese filling and, of course, luscious fruit to top it off, this dessert is a real treat.

-1 recipe sugar cookie dough
+- 1 recipe sugar cookie dough

-1/3 c. sugar
+- 1/3 cup sugar

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-4 kiwi fruit, sliced
+- 4 kiwi fruit sliced

-1/2 c. sugar
+- 1/2 cup granulated sugar

-2 T. cornstarch
+- 2 tablespoon cornstarch

-1 c. pineapple juice
+- 1 cup pineapple juice

-1 teaspoon lemon juice
+- 1 teaspoon lemon juice

-1) Prepare sugar cookie dough.
+Prepare sugar cookie dough.
 Grease a cookie sheet.
 Press prepared cookie dough onto cookie sheet.
 Be sure to get an even layer over the entire pan (crust will be thin).
 Bake at 350 degrees for 10-15 minutes.
 Take out when firm but not browning on the edges.
 Cool completely.

-2) For filling: With a mixer, cream together the cream cheese, sugar and vanilla.
+For filling: With a mixer, cream together the cream cheese, sugar and vanilla.
 Spread evenly over sugar cookie crust.

 Arrange fruit on top of the cream cheese filling.
 Use a generous amount of fruit making sure to cover all of the cream cheese layer.
 Be creative and make any pattern you like - have fun!

-4) For glaze: In a small saucepan, combine sugar and cornstarch.
+For glaze: In a small saucepan, combine sugar and cornstarch.
 Add pineapple juice and lemon juice and stir until mixture is smooth.
 Cook on medium high heat and bring to a boil.
 Stir constantly until thickened.
 Remove from heat and allow to cool slightly.
 Drizzle glaze over the fruit.
 Refrigerate until cooled completely.